-The Bellagio may have its famous fountains and the Mirage may boast an active volcano, but the Venetian’s main attraction is its tranquil gondola ride on the Grand Canal.
+The Bellagio may have its famous fountains, and the Mirage may boast an active volcano, but the Venetian’s main attraction is its tranquil gondola ride on the Grand Canal.
 You can hear the gondoliers singing now.

 The resort features architectural replicas of various Venetian landmarks, including the Palazzo Ducale, Piazza San Marco, Piazzetta di San Marco, the Lion of Venice Column and the Column of Saint Theodore, St. Mark’s Campanile, and the Rialto Bridge.

-Add up all these points and it disqualifies the luxurious mega resort from having one of the best sportsbooks on the Strip.
+Add up all these points and it disqualifies the luxurious mega-resort from having one of the best sportsbooks on the Strip.

 Venetian sports betting offers angled rows upon rows of identical seating with desk space and a personal television.
 The only area without desk seating is at the back of the room close to the sports bar.
 There are VIP sections off to the side by the racebook and another at the front and center of the sportsbook.

-The Venetian may be a beautiful resort, but it’s also expensive to stay and bet here.
+The Venetian sportsbook may have a beautiful resort, but it’s also expensive to stay and bet here.
 A complimentary drink voucher will cost you around $300 in sports bets, which isn’t worth the effort.
 Buy a beverage at a nearby store or play blackjack for a short time if you really need that drink.